No, I don't know what Trump's going to say, respond to this.

 I'm the same guy.

-Um the reason I say that is because of the different attitude that he adopted after the uh the Tuesday night press conference, which everybody remarked upon as wow, it's really uh serious presidential uh temperament and uh behavior and so forth.
+And the reason I say that is because of the different attitude that he adopted after the Tuesday night press conference, which everybody remarked upon.

-So our uh our microphones are in Portland, Maine.
+So our microphones are in Portland, Maine.

-In the meantime, we have some audio sound bites here.
+In the meantime, we have some audio soundbites here.

-I want to hit 800 282-2882 for when we go back to the phones.
+I want to hit 800-282-2882 for when we go back to the phones.

-During the All-Star panel, one of the all-stars, one of the Fox All-Stars last night was Jonah Goldberg of National Review.
+Last night on special report with Brett Baer, during the All-Star panel, one of the all-stars, one of the Fox All-Stars last night was Jonah Goldberg of National Review.

-He's one of the senior editors, and they were talking about what's going on here in the Republican Party and trying to figure out how this all happened.
+And they were talking about what's going on here in the Republican Party and trying to figure out how this all happened.

 How did this guy Trump come from nowhere?

-Why did it have why has Trump got so much support?
+Why has Trump got so much support?

 What in the world's going on?